-Alternatively, Flying Marians may stay in close proximity to the ship (and need not be deployed physically on the table top).
+Alternatively, Flying Marians may be retained in a 'non-deployed' mode.
+Playing like this, the Flying Martians stay in close proximity to the ship (and so need not be deployed physically on the table top).
 These then act as extra boarding parties (and - as mentioned above - may not be targeted separately).
 Each square for these on the control panel counts as having an effect of two (ie 1+1) so a ship with a boarding party of 4 and two Flying Martian flights has a BV of 8(4+[2x2=4]).
 If a ship is hit and takes a Boarding Party hit on a damage track the captain may decide which one to lose: a regular boarding party or a more flexible (and effective) 'flight' of Flying Martians.
 If a Flight has already deployed, it cannot be a target when the ship itself is attacked: the captain must chose from 'flights' still on board the ship or a regular boarding party.